PrimaMateria/blog/primamateria-blog/content/worklogs/20240530-home-server/index.md

   files could be committed, but the secrets in them would be as well.
 Having these configs in nix using hive's secrets encrypted with git-crypt solves it - public and reproducible, but still secure.
+- The matrix-weChat service, after starting, attempts to write something to the config file.
+However, this does not work because the files now come from the Nix store.
+Additionally, the config file and registration file must be located inside the container's `/data` directory.
+I am unsure how to map Nix store files into it while keeping the entire directory as a Docker volume.
+Other services allow for custom config file placement by passing an environment variable or parameter pointing to it.
+It is crucial that other services access these files in a read-only manner.
+I will revert the Nix configs back to YAML and store them inside a secret folder.
+And I will manually copy them to the Docker volume.